 Frank’s is of the coolest rooftop bars in London, and it is located in the heart of Peckham.
 In the summer, hundreds of people flock to this multi-story car park to enjoy sunset views.

-The abundance of entertaining clubs, cafes, and vibrant markets place Peckham among the coolest neighborhoods in London.
+The abundance of entertaining clubs, cafés, and vibrant markets place Peckham among the coolest neighbourhoods in London.

 Leyton is another East London area quickly growing in popularity.

-It is about 6 miles from Charing Cross, and home to Queen Elizabeth Olympic Park.
+It is about 6 miles (ca. 10 km) from Charing Cross, and home to Queen Elizabeth Olympic Park.

-The Sunday Times describes Leyton as “a new home for the East London cool crowd.”
+The Sunday Times describe Leyton as “a new home for the East London cool crowd.”

-As neighboring East London areas are becoming more popular and crowded, residents are looking for a new neighbourhood to upgrade to.
+As neighbouring East London areas are becoming more popular and crowded, residents are looking for a new neighbourhood to upgrade to.

-It is a diverse neighborhood with a community vibe and lots of green space.
+If you’re looking to live in a diverse neighbourhood with a community vibe and lots of green spaces, look no further than Leyton.

 Housing prices are still in the affordable range, with the average price for a 1-bedroom flat being £375,000.